Last Updated on

 This problem needed fixing …fast.

 Fortunately for Nick, Community Tax has resolved virtually every kind of tax issue imaginable.
-To date, Community has worked over 50,000 clients (many of whom are also 1099 / Self-Employed) and resolved more than $540 million in tax debt.
+To date, Community has worked over 50,000 clients (many of whom are also 1099 / Self-Employed) and resolved more than $540 million in back taxes.

 Inspired by Nick’s tax challenge, the professionals at Community took the wheel to find a resolution.